esteban-alo/pythonista-flask-api/README.md

 # pythonista-flask-api
-Simle Flask API made in Pythonista 3 for iPad
+Simple Flask API made in Pythonista 3 for iPad